The School of Nursing creates a dynamic identity and provides a stronger link to the Duke University Medical School Clinic and Medical Center.

 An innovative hybrid building envelope resulted in a modern design aesthetic that is energy efficient, environmentally sustainable, and highly resilient.

-The design of the Art and Design Building provides the flexibility to accommodate changes in teaching methods and curriculum.
+The Art and Design Building provides flexibility to accommodate changes in arts education pedagogy and curriculum.

 The new home for nursing and allied health provides state-of-the-art simulation laboratories and instructional spaces to support hands-on learning.

-The Teacher Education and Technology Center (TETC) houses the School of Education, School of Liberal Arts and Information Technology Services.
+The Teacher Education and Technology Center (TETC) houses the School of Education, the School of Liberal Arts, and Information Technology Services.